Skip to main content

 Pdf to download here - you should be able to print these at home and carefully tile together to create the size you need for these boards.

-Creating your own versions using the XR FUCXED CAPS as well as other fonts and symbols can be downloaded here.
+Or you can create your own versions using the XR FUCXED CAPS as well as other fonts and symbols which can be downloaded here.

 We have suggested two ways to attach the boards together though you might find alternative methods that work for you.